ClementNerma/Rave/docs/cooking.md

 // ]
 ```

-#### Library: Build internals
+#### Library: Assets

-The `builtin` library allows to access the program's asset - a concept we will see soon.
+The `assets` library allows to access the program's asset - a concept we will see soon.

 #### Library: Machine statistics